belkiso/fta-dataplatform/azure-databricks/articles/4-create-and-run-spark-sql-job-in-azure-databricks-cluster.md

 mountPoint = "/mnt/mypath",
 extraConfigs = Map("fs.azure.account.key.{YOUR STORAGE ACCOUNT NAME}.blob.core.windows.net" -> "{YOUR STORAGE ACCOUNT ACCESS KEY}"))

-For instructions on how to retrieve the storage account key, see [Manage your storage access keys] (https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#manage-your-storage-account).
+For instructions on how to retrieve the storage account key, see [Manage your storage access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#manage-your-storage-account).

 To execute the code, in the cell ("cell is where we write out code in Azure Databricks Notebook"), you can press **SHIFT + ENTER**.